PromoterTools/Generalized-Eukaryotic-Promoter-/README.md

 - Chicken
 - Rhesus macaque

-Only the corresponding Stage 2 model is used for that sequence.
+Only the corresponding species-specific Stage 2 model is used for the selected species.

 ### 4. Run prediction